Submissions

 • Finally, a series of complementary files will be attached, which will be the following:

 1. Document 1: Main text.
-Non-anonymized version of the manuscript in which titles, abstracts and key words are included in both English and Spanish, in addition to the authors' data (name, institutional affiliation and email address).
-It should include acknowledgments, funding and a brief biographical note (no more than 150 words).
+Non-anonymized version of the manuscript in which titles, abstracts and keywords are included in both English and Spanish, in addition to the authors' data (name, institutional affiliation, and email address).
+It should include acknowledgments, funding, and a brief biographical note (no more than 150 words).
 The RES reserves the right to publish said biographical note in full or summary version.

 2. Document 3 (optional): Graphics and images.
-In cases where it is necessary, a document with the original files of the graphics or images that are desired in the manuscript will be attached, and which must follow the editorial norms of the RES (see more information in point 3).
+In cases where it is necessary, a document with the original files of the graphics or images that are desired in the manuscript will be attached, and it must follow the editorial norms of the RES (see more information in point 3).

-2. Journal languages
+3. Journal languages

 • The RES publishes articles in the Spanish and English languages.